venkatkrishna133/Wkart-E-commerce/README.md

 ## 🌟 Features

 - **Product Catalog:** Browse products with detailed descriptions and high-quality images.
-- **Search and Filter:** Easily find what you’re looking for using advanced search and filters.
 - **Shopping Cart:** Add, remove, and manage items in the cart.
 - **Secure Payments:** Checkout with secure payment gateways.
-- **Order Tracking:** Keep track of your orders with real-time updates.
-- **User Accounts:** Register, log in, and manage your profile.
-- **Wishlist:** Save favorite products for later.

 ---